Anti-Racism Workshop: Real Work for White Folks

 Through Restorative Justice practices we will engage in self-reflection, dialogue, and group activities to...

-Move from our heads to our hearts in our discussions around race
+Consciously move from heads to hearts in our discussions around race

 Develop mindful awareness and greater control over our stress responses in conversations about racism or our own biases

-Tie together economic and racial oppression to foster solidarity across lines of race
+Tie together economic and racial oppression, and issues of equity, to foster solidarity across lines of race

 Explore ways to have meaningful conversations about race within our families and across political divides